loveencounterflow/icql-dba/README-future.md

   * to switch between Regular and Eventual Persistency, and to
   * associate/dissociate a DB with/from a new file path.

-* `transfer { schema, ram: true, [ path: 'path/to/file.db' ], }` switches from file-based Regular
+* `transfer { schema, ram: true, [ path: 'path/to/file.db' ], }` switches from file-based Continuous
   Persistency to memory-based Eventual Persistency.
 This is a no-op in case the DB is already memory-based.
 * Likewise, `transfer { schema, ram: false, [ path: 'path/to/file.db' ], }` switches
-  * a memory-based DB to Regular Persistency.
+  * a memory-based DB to Continuous Persistency.
 If the DB was originally opened from a file, the `path` setting is optional.
 If `path` is given, the DB will now be associated with that (possibly new) on-disk location

-## Regular Persistency
+## Continuous Persistency

-* When a DB is `open()`ed (from a file) with setting `ram: false`, every change to its structure or its business data will be immediately reflected to disk; this, of course, is the regular mode of operation for SQLite and most all RDBMSes and is, hence, known as Regular Persistency (RP).
+* When a DB is `open()`ed (from a file) with setting `ram: false`, every change to its structure or its business data will be immediately reflected to disk; this, of course, is the regular mode of operation for SQLite and most all RDBMSes and is, hence, known as Continuous Persistency (RP).
   * If the referenced file is non-existant, it will be auto-created unless `create: false` has been specified.
-* Regular Persistency always uses the [SQLite binary file format](https://sqlite.org/fileformat.html).
+* Continuous Persistency always uses the [SQLite binary file format](https://sqlite.org/fileformat.html).

 ## Eventual Persistency